How To Open a Massage Therapy Business in 9 Steps

 - Robes

 The type of business that you decide to run can also have a significant effect on your expenses.
-For example, massage business owners who choose to lease office space for their practice will have to include rent and utilities in their cost estimates.
-Massage business owners who opt for a home-based or mobile business may take on other expenses but avoid the cost of renting a space.
-It could cost $10-$20,000 to get your massage business up and running.
+For example, massage business owners who lease office space for their practice must include rent and utilities in their cost estimates.
+Massage business owners who opt for a home-based or mobile business may take on other expenses but avoid renting a space.
+Getting your massage business up and running could cost $10,000-$20,000.

 Insurance is another expense that you should consider when you're drawing up your business plan.
-Whether you're leasing a space or providing massage services in someone's home, you'll want to make sure that you have coverage if a client gets injured or suffers a loss.
-Shop around for a general liability insurance policy so that you can get the best rates for your business.
+Whether you're leasing a space or providing massage services in someone's home, you'll want to ensure you have coverage if a client gets injured or suffers a loss.
+Shop around for a general liability insurance policy to get the best rates for your business.
 Also, look into worker's compensation insurance for your employees.
 If an employee suffers a work-related injury, your worker's compensation insurance can kick in to cover their financial losses.

 You should also include the type of business structure you'll use for your massage business in the business plan.
 The business structure that you choose can have tax and liability implications.

-There are several different types of business entities that you can choose from for your massage therapy practice.
+You can choose from several different types of business entities for your massage therapy practice.
 The most common business structures are the sole proprietorship, the limited liability company (LLC), and the corporation.

 How do you choose which type of business structure is right for you?
 Understanding the differences between the most common types of business structures can help you make this critical decision.

-Limited liability companies and corporations differ from sole proprietorships when it comes to asset protection.
-Limited liability companies and corporations are considered separate entities, so the owners of these types of entities have personal liability protection.
+Limited liability companies (LLCs) and corporations differ from sole proprietorships regarding asset protection.
+Limited liability companies and corporations are considered separate entities.
+So, the owners of these types of entities have personal liability protection.
 This means that their personal assets, such as houses and cars, are protected if someone sues the business.
 Sole proprietors don't have limited liability.
 If you run your business as a sole proprietorship, you could lose your personal assets due to a lawsuit.

 You might be wondering why you'd want a sole proprietorship instead of one of the business structures that provides liability protection.
 A sole proprietorship is the easiest and cheapest business type.
-To form an LLC or corporation, you'll need to file paperwork with the Secretary of State (or other appropriate agency).
+To form an LLC or corporation, you must file paperwork with the secretary of state (or other appropriate agency).
 You must also submit a filing fee, which varies from state to state.
-You don't have to go through this formation process if you choose to operate your business as a sole proprietorship.
+You don't have to undergo this formation process if you choose to operate your business as a sole proprietorship.

 Keep in mind that the type of business structure you have affects your tax treatment.
-For corporations, owners must file a tax return for the entity itself and a personal tax return.
+For corporations, owners must file a personal tax return and a tax return for the entity itself.
 LLC owners have pass-through taxation, and sole proprietors also report their business income and losses on their individual tax returns.

 Many new business owners are considering different ways to provide their products and services to the public.
 In the wellness industry, entrepreneurs are also branching out from the traditional brick-and-mortar business.
 Renting an office space could be an excellent fit for you and the clients you expect to attract.
 On the other hand, you might prefer to save on the costs of renting office space.

 One option is to work from your own home.
 Another option is to run a mobile massage business.
-If you're interested in running a mobile massage business, keep in mind that you need portable equipment.
-For example, you'll need to make sure that the massage table that you use is easy to fold and transport into clients' homes.
-You might also need to get a van if you don't already have a vehicle that's large enough for your massage table, oils and creams, and sound system.
+If you're interested in running a mobile massage business, remember that you need portable equipment.
+For example, you'll need to ensure that the massage table you use is easy to fold and transport into clients' homes.
+You might also need to get a van if you don't already have a large vehicle for your massage table, oils and creams, and sound system.

 Although you'll avoid the cost of rent and utilities for office space if you have a home-based or mobile business, you could incur other expenses.
-For a home-based business, you might have to make modifications to your living space.
+For a home-based business, you might have to modify your living space.
 For a mobile business, you'll have costs associated with travel.

 To make sure that you can lawfully operate your business within the limits of your county or city, you need to make sure that you have the proper licenses and permits.
 Local governments usually handle the issuance of business licenses at the county or city level.
-If you don't obtain the appropriate licenses and permits to operate your business, you could get fined or shut down.
+You could get fined or shut down if you don't obtain the appropriate licenses and permits to operate your business.

 Also, consider getting a credit card or debit card that you use only for business purchases.
-It'll be easier to track your business expenses if you have a card that you use only for business expenses.
+It'll be easier to track your business expenses if you use a card only for business expenses.

-Word of mouth is a great way to reach potential customers, but you don't want to rely on just that.
-It would be best if you came up with a solid marketing plan so that you can promote your massage services to as many people as possible.
+Word of mouth is a great way to reach potential customers.
+But you don't want to rely on it alone.
+You should develop a solid marketing plan to promote your massage services to as many people as possible.

 The internet provides many avenues for your marketing efforts.
 One of the first things you'll want to do is build a website.
-If you don't feel comfortable making a website on your own, you can use one of many websites that provide helpful tools or hire help.
+If you feel uncomfortable making a website on your own, you can use one of many websites that provide helpful tools or hire help.

-Be sure to set up your social media accounts and establish a social media presence as soon as possible.
+Set up your social media accounts and establish a social media presence.
 You can use social media platforms to provide information about your massage techniques and services.
 You can also use social media accounts to interact with customers and inform them of any specials or discounts you're running.

-You can also use signage, flyers, and business cards as part of your marketing plan.
+You can also use signage, flyers, and business cards for your marketing plan.
 If you have a brick-and-mortar office, you can pass out flyers and cards to local businesses in the area.
 If you open a mobile massage business, then you can display your business name and logo on the side of your van.

 If you don't need help from the start, you might soon need help as your massage therapy practice grows.
 There are a few questions you need to ask yourself when it comes to hiring staff.